chingu-voyage5/Geckos-Team-5/README.md

 ### Installing

 Navigate in you cmd line to your folder.
 Then you can run: `npm install` in your branch and `npm start` to start the application.
 This will activate a local webserver with webpack.
-Phaser.js doesn't work wihtout a webserver, you can't just click on index.
+Phaser.js doesn't work without a webserver, you can't just click on index.

 ## Dev Notes

-23.05.2018 - Development started!
+* 23.05.2018 - Development started!
-26.05.2018 - First try out level rendered.
+* 26.05.2018 - First try out level rendered.
-08.06.2018 - Basic UI finished
+* 08.06.2018 - Basic UI finished

-## Running tests

-Currently no testing set up
+* 10.06.2018 - first Player attack
+* 21.06.2018 - Ball logic got more complexity
+* 23.06.2018 - Better player attacks
+* 26.06.2018 - added homing Enemy Bullets
+* 28.06.2018 - temporal invincibility added
+* 29.06.2018 - Title screen added
+* 30.06.2018 - Music added
+* 06.07.2018 - Improvements to Bullets
+* 07.07.2018 - Sounds added
+* 08.07.2018 - Bullets storms added
+* 11.07.2018 - Fullscreen available
+* 14.07.2018 - Pausing is possible with esc
+* 25.07.2018 - Documentation added

 ## Built With